argraindas/time-manager/documentation/plan.md

-- Make a appropriate middleware for logged in user

 - Write tests to see where user can access

+- Remove user fillable api_token

 - Change web.php (make groups)